jw098/OSCAR-GreaseMonkey/README.md

 GreaseMonkey scripts for OSCAR EMR

 # How to install the GreaseMonkey scripts
+To Install:

+- Click the desired script on this GitHub page.

+- Click "Raw"

+- On the popup page, click Install

+To Install manually:

+- Click the desired script on this GitHub page.

+- Manually highlight and copy the desired script's code.

+- Click the GreaseMonkey icon in the Firefox toolbar

+- Click 'New user script'

+- Paste the desired script's code and overwrite the pre-written code in the new script.

 # Billing Screen Buttons
 On the BC Billing page, buttons to automatically bill age-related codes and other common codes.